R-TF-015-006 Clinical investigation report

 Principal investigator

-- Dr Miguel Sanchez Viera
+- Dr. Miguel Sánchez Viera

 Collaborators

-- Dr Allison Marie Bell-Smythe Sorg (IDEI)
+- Dr. Allison Marie Bell-Smythe Sorg (Instituto de Dermatología Integral, IDEI)

-- Dr Isabel del Campo (IDEI)
+- Dr. Isabel del Campo (Instituto de Dermatología Integral, IDEI)

-- Dr Raúl Lucas Escobar (IDEI)
+- Dr. Raúl Lucas Escobar (Instituto de Dermatología Integral, IDEI)

 Centers